GATE Aerospace Engineering Syllabus 2019

 Note: In each of the following subjects the topics have been divided into Core Topics and Special Topics.

-- 1. Question paper will contain 90% of their questions on Core Topics and
+- 1. The question paper will contain 90% of their questions on Core Topics and

-- 2. Question paper will contain the remaining 10% on Special Topics.
+- 2. The question paper will contain the remaining 10% on Special Topics.

 Section 1: Engineering Mathematics